Skip to content

 Case timeline

-• January 2023: GenBioPro filed a lawsuit falsely claiming that the FDA’s approval of chemical abortion drugs supersedes West Virginia’s right to pass its own abortion laws.
+• January 2023: GenBioPro filed a lawsuit falsely claiming that the FDA’s approval of abortion drugs supersedes West Virginia’s right to pass its own abortion laws.

 • February 2023: ADF asked a federal district court to dismiss the unfounded lawsuit.